Sprained ankle: Prognosis

 Most people improve significantly in the first two weeks.
 However, some still have problems with pain and instability after one year (5–30%).
 Re-injury is also very common.
+The risk of recurrence can reach one-third of cases.
 There are currently no published evidence-based criteria to inform RTS (return to sport) decisions for patients with a lateral ankle sprain injury.
 Return to sport decisions following acute lateral ankle sprain injury are generally time-based.

 Mild sprains (Grades 1-2) relating to over stretching or partial tears typically begin to feel better in a few days to a week and heal by six weeks.
 More severe ankle sprains (Grades 2-3) involving a full tear or rupture could take more than a few weeks or months to fully recover.
 The mean time patients return to sports is 12.9 weeks.
 Average time to return to work after injury range from less than one week to two months.

 Epidemiology

 Ankle sprains can occur through either sports or activities of daily living, and individuals can be at higher or lower risk depending on a variety of circumstances including their homeland, race, age, sex, or profession.
 In addition, there are different types of ankle sprains such as eversion ankle sprains and inversion ankle sprains.
 Overall, the most common type of ankle sprain to occur is an inversion ankle sprain, where excessive plantar flexion and supination cause the anterior talofibular ligament to be affected.
 A study showed that for a population of Scandinavians, inversion ankle sprains accounted for 85% of all ankle sprains.
 Most ankle sprains occur in more active people, such as athletes and regular exercisers.